• START A FREE TRIAL

 What will happen to my machinery and equipment?

 During the investigation, the regulator may decide to seize your machinery and equipment involved in the incident as evidence.
 Evidence seized can be withheld by the regulator until the case has been closed.
-An investigation can continue for up to 2 years, and this could result in a longer period of time if they decide to proceed with prosecution.

 How long will it take?

-A WHS investigation and resulting decision of penalties or charges may take some time, some cases it can take days and others it can take weeks.
-It is possible investigators will be back or want further information.
 When they have come to a decision regarding the incident, a number of things may occur.
-Fines can occur on the spot whilst others may be issued intermittently over the following few days, or even weeks.
+Fines can occur on the spot, while others may be issued intermittently over the following few days, or even weeks.

 Some of the options available to an inspector include one or more of the following:

 Improvement Notices – a notice in writing to remedy something within a certain timeframe.
 These are usually issued if there’s some kind of contravention of a safety duty.
 Notices can be issued on the spot or sent to you in a few days.
-Comply with this and that should hopefully be the end of the matter.
+Comply with this, and that should hopefully be the end of the matter.

-Non-disturbance notice – this means you cannot disturb the site, including the operation of plant, for a specified period.
+Non-disturbance notice – this means you cannot disturb the site, including the operation of the plant, for a specified period.
 The specified period is no more than 7 days.

-You must comply with the requests of an inspector who is investigating a fatality or serious incident.
-It is worth seeking support from a reputable safety professional if you have a notifiable incident.
-If you have a fatality, it is also advisable to engage a legal representative who is skilled in your state’s work health and safety law as soon as possible so they can be on site when the investigators arrive.
+If you have a fatality, it is also advisable to engage a legal representative who is skilled in your state’s work health and safety laws as soon as possible, so they can be on site when the investigators arrive.

 Topics: Safety Management System